pujaltedavid/guide-bot/readme.md

 * `requirements.txt` - The file containing all the packages needed.

-* `icon-flag.png` - An icon for the `guide.py` that indicates the destiny.
+* `icon-flag.png` - An icon used on `guide.py` that indicates the destiny.

-* `icon-location.png` - An icon for the `guide.py` that indicates the user location.
+* `icon-location.png` - An icon used on `guide.py` that indicates the user location.

 * `README.md` - The documentation file.

+* `example-images` - Images used on `README.md`.

 Now let's see how to install all the packages.
-The `osmnx` library usually gives problems, so here you can install it other ways:
+The `osmnx` library usually gives problems, so here are many ways to install it:

 * [install-osmnx-conda](https://anaconda.org/conda-forge/osmnx).
 If you use anaconda.

 * [install-osmnx-pip](https://pypi.org/project/osmnx/).
 If you have all `osmnx` dependencies.

+* If you don't use anaconda and want to install all `osmnx` dependencies, you would have to install `geopandas` first.
+Follow [this tutorial](https://geoffboeing.com/2014/09/using-geopandas-windows/) to see how, then you can install `osmnx` with pip.

 To install the other packages needed in this project use the next command on the terminal being at the same directory of `requirements.txt`.